 This article contains affiliate links.
 Fight the New Drug may receive financial support from purchases made using affiliate links.

 We’ve been told that there are tons of plastic in the ocean.
 In response, countries are saying no to non-recyclable materials.
 It’s also been publicized that many fast-fashion companies use unethical labor practices in production.
-Now, many consumers want to know by whom and if the person who made their clothing was paid a fair wage.
+Consumers now want to know who made their clothing and if they were paid fairly.

 All of this effort is in the hopes of having a healthier, more ethical world, right?